Planning a family reunion

 Next, think about cost.
 Failure to accommodate even one family on a budget can result in lasting resentment that poisons the family well rather than replenishes it.

-some of the families in their 55-member group at Snow Mountain Ranch to give a little extra, so others wouldn't have to pay
+It's easiest to choose a destination everyone can afford.
+But when Coloradans Mary Beth Solano planned a family reunion at Snow Mountain Ranch, they asked some of the families in their 55-member group to give a little extra, so others wouldn't have to pay so much.

 "Keep a careful record of who pays what," Solano adds.
 "I sent out a newsletter once a month, telling people what the prices were."